Cricket World Cup: Tournament

 The format of the Cricket World Cup has changed greatly over the course of its history.
 Each of the first four tournaments was played by eight teams, divided into two groups of four.
 The competition consisted of two stages, a group stage and a knock-out stage.
 The four teams in each group played each other in the round-robin group stage, with the top two teams in each group progressing to the semi-finals.
 The winners of the semi-finals played against each other in the final.
 With South Africa returning in the fifth tournament in 1992 as a result of the end of the apartheid boycott, nine teams played each other once in the group phase, and the top four teams progressed to the semi-finals.
 The tournament was further expanded in 1996, with two groups of six teams.
 The top four teams from each group progressed to quarter-finals and semi-finals.

 A distinct format was used for the 1999 and 2003 World Cups.
 The teams were split into two pools, with the top three teams in each pool advancing to the Super 6.
 The Super 6 teams played the three other teams that advanced from the other group.
 As they advanced, the teams carried their points forward from previous matches against other teams advancing alongside them, giving them an incentive to perform well in the group stages.
 The top four teams from the Super 6 stage progressed to the semi-finals, with the winners playing in the final.

 The format used in the 2007 World Cup involved 16 teams allocated into four groups of four.
 Within each group, the teams played each other in a round-robin format.
 Teams earned points for wins and half-points for ties.
 The top two teams from each group moved forward to the Super 8 round.
 The Super 8 teams played the other six teams that progressed from the different groups.
 Teams earned points in the same way as the group stage, but carried their points forward from previous matches against the other teams who qualified from the same group to the Super 8 stage.
 The top four teams from the Super 8 round advanced to the semi-finals, and the winners of the semi-finals played in the final.

 The format used in the 2011 and 2015 World Cups featured two groups of seven teams, each playing in a round-robin format.
 The top four teams from each group proceeded to the knock out stage consisting of quarter-finals, semi-finals and ultimately the final.

-In the 2019 World Cup, the number of teams participating dropped to 10.
-Each team was scheduled to play against each other once in a round robin format, before entering the semifinals, a similar format to the 1992 World Cup.
-The 2027 and 2031 World Cups will have 14 teams.
+In the 2019 and 2023 editions of the tournament, the number of teams participating dropped to 10.
+Each team is scheduled to play against each other once in a round robin format, before entering the semifinals, a similar format to the 1992 World Cup.
+The 2027 and 2031 World Cups will have 14 teams, with the format same as the 2003 edition.